sreerammarimuthu/Spark-SQL-retail-insights-MLlib/README.md

 | Random Forest Regressor | 574.37   | 497.48  | -0.0000048 |
 | GBT Regressor           | 574.39   | 497.49  | -0.0000656 |

-Note: All models yielded similar performance — likely due to minimal feature signal in synthetic data.
+All models yielded similar performance, this happened likely due to minimal feature signal in our synthetic data.